Three Americans die at same Dominican Republic resort within days

 McDonald said his sister-in-law's cause of death was also respiratory failure and pulmonary edema.

-He said he had asked the U.S. State Department to appeal to local authorities to investigate her death.
+He said he had asked the U.S. Department of State to appeal to local authorities to investigate her death.

 On Wednesday, Dominican National Police said in a statement that Schaup-Werner's body was sent for an autopsy, and body fluids were sent for toxicological and histopathological studies.
-Police are waiting for results of the autopsy, the statement said..
+Police are waiting for the results of the autopsy, the statement said.

 Bahia Principe Hotels and Resorts have not issued a comment on Schaup-Werner's death.